sfopenvoting/sfopenvoting.github.io/faq.md

 **How can I help?**

-1. Tell Mayor Ed Lee and the Board of Supervisors that you support open source voting, and ask them to fund San Francisco's open source voting project.
+1. Tell the Mayor, the Board of Supervisors, and San Francisco's [Committee on Information Technology (COIT)][sf-coit] that you support open source voting, and ask them to fully fund San Francisco's open source voting project.

 2. Follow and retweet [@SFOpenVoting][sf-open-voting-twitter] on Twitter.